What is Zingo?

 What bureaus does Zingo report to?

-Once setup, your payments are automatically reported to the credit bureaus on a monthly basis.
+Once your profile is set up, your payments are automatically reported on a monthly basis.

 Is there an age minimum to use Zingo?